edvanburen/twosigma/README.md

 ```r
 adhoc.twosigma(count, mean_covar, zi_covar, id)
 ```
 The p-value from the ANOVA F test is returned, and can be used as a screening for genes that are most in need of random effects.
+This functionality is built into the <code> twosigma </code> function so users likely do not need to call directly themselves.

 ## Examples
 ```r